numpy/numpy/doc/source/building/index.rst

 .. warning::

-    In an activated conda enviroment on Windows, the AR, LD, and LDFLAGS environment variables may be set, which will cause the build to fail.
+    In an activated conda environment on Windows, the AR, LD, and LDFLAGS environment variables may be set, which will cause the build to fail.
     These variables are only needed for flang and can be safely unset for build.